GSA/digitalgov.gov/content/posts/2016/10/2016-10-26-gsa-launches-new-ai-virtual-reality-and-authentication-programs.md

   - innovation
   - multilingual
   - social-media
-  - US Digital Registry
+  - us-digital-registry
-  - virtual reality
+  - virtual-reality
-  - Virtual-Augmented-Reality-Community
+  - virtual-augmented-reality-community
 ---

 Today we’re launching three new initiatives [powered by GSA Digital Communities]({{< link "/communities/" >}}) that leap federal agencies ahead on some of the most innovative new capabilities becoming available to our programs &#8212; Artificial Intelligence, Virtual/Augmented Reality, and the U.S. Digital Registry.